cargomedia/pulsar-rest-api/README.md

 POST /:app/:env
 data:
 {
-   "task": "<string>",
+   ":task": "<string>",
    "wait": "<boolean>",
    "taskVariables": {Object.<string, string>}
 }

 ```

-`:wait` - does request wait for the job's end.
+`wait` - does request wait for the job's end.
 Possible values: `true/false`.
 Default: `false`.

-`:taskVariables` - capistrano task options.
+`taskVariables` - capistrano task options.
 Optional.
 These options will be used as `-s` options of capistrano.
-Possible values: `json object` where
-keys and values are strings or objects that are convertible to string.
+Possible values: `json object` where keys and values are strings or objects that are convertible to string.

 #### Response on success: